BlueStar03/bluestar03.github.io/index.md

 ---
-# Feel free to add content and custom Front Matter to this file.
-# To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
 ---
-# Destiny Saga

-Below is a list of all chapters in the saga:
+Below is a list of all Documents in the Destiny Saga:

 {% for chapter in site.destiny-saga %}
 - [{{ chapter.title }}]({{ chapter.url }})